Course description

 Requirements:

-• A computer (macOS, Windows, Linux) with at least 5GB space to store files and process data.
-We are not using cloud services because we think it is important that you directly familiarise yourself with using GGIR on your own computer.
+- A computer (macOS, Windows, Linux) with at least 5GB space to store files and process data.
+I do not use cloud services because I think it is important that you directly familiarise yourself with using GGIR on your own computer.

-• Please be aware that GGIR is free software, we earn no money with the software as such.
+- Please be aware that GGIR is free software, I earn no money with the software as such.
 Turning off your camera and secretly attending the training with a group while only paying for one person will undermine our business model to sustain GGIR.
-Therefore, we ask you to keep your camera turned on for all sessions.
-If you forget or refuse to turn the camera on we will send you a reminder.
-If you keep having your camera turned off we will remove you from that day’s session and you are not entitled for a refund.
+Therefore, I ask you to keep your camera turned on for all sessions.
+If you forget or refuse to turn the camera on I will send you a reminder.
+If you keep having your camera turned off I will remove you from that day’s session and you are not entitled for a refund.
 Similarly, it is not permitted to record our training sessions.

-• We expect you to make some effort to participate in the group assignment, which involves discussions with groups of 3 or 4 participants in break out rooms.
-We understand that not all of you are fluent in English.
+- I expect you to make some effort to participate in the group assignment, which involves discussions with groups of 3 or 4 participants in break out rooms.
+I understand that not all of you are fluent in English.
 Our aim is to provide a supportive training environment where nobody has to feel afraid of speaking.
 The only way to improve your English is by trying to speak it.
 Note that communication via the Zoom chat is also possible.
-The standard training is in English, but training in Spanish is also possible as a custom training.
-Please contact us for more information.
+The standard training is in English.

 Suggestions (not required):